Gmina Czemierniki

-Gmina Czemierniki is a rural gmina (administrative district) in Radzyń Podlaski County, Lublin Voivodeship, in eastern Poland.
+Gmina Czemierniki is a rural gmina (administrative district) in Radzyń County, Lublin Voivodeship, in eastern Poland.
 Its seat is the village of Czemierniki, which lies approximately 13 km south of Radzyń Podlaski and 48 km north of the regional capital Lublin.

 The gmina covers an area of 107.71 km2, and as of 2006 its total population is 4,648.

 Villages

 Gmina Czemierniki contains the villages and settlements of Bełcząc, Czemierniki, Lichty, Niewęgłosz, Skoki, Stoczek, Stójka and Wygnanów.

 Neighbouring gminas

 Gmina Czemierniki is bordered by the town of Radzyń Podlaski and by the gminas of Borki, Ostrówek, Radzyń Podlaski, Siemień and Wohyń.